Solution Architect — Panel presentation

 Discovery-led, seasonality-driven, design-sensitive.

-09 / 24
+09 / 29

 Operational complexity

-Omnichannel isn't just a channel mix — it's a coordination problem.
+Omnichannel isn't just a channel mix.

 Fulfillment models